ietf-wg-cellar/matroska-specification/codec/av1.md

 OBUs in the `CodecPrivate` SHOULD have the __[obu_has_size_field]__ set to 1, indicating that the size of the OBU payload follows the header, and that it is coded using __[LEB128]__.

 The __[timing_info_present_flag]__ of the `Sequence Header OBU` SHOULD be 0.
 Even when it is 1 the presentation time of the `Frame Header OBUs` in `Blocks` should be discarded.
-In other words, only the timestamps given by the Matroska container SHOULD be used.
+In other words, only the timestamps given by the Matroska container MUST be used.

 ## Video\PixelWidth
 The `PixelWidth` MUST be the __[max_frame_width_minus_1]__+1.